UndefinedBehaviorSanitizer

 • -fsanitize=implicit-integer-arithmetic-value-change: Catches implicit conversions that change the arithmetic value of the integer.
 Enables implicit-signed-integer-truncation and implicit-integer-sign-change.

-• -fsanitize=implicit-conversion: Checks for suspicious behavior of implicit conversions.
+• -fsanitize=implicit-integer-conversion: Checks for suspicious behavior of implicit integer conversions.
 Enables implicit-unsigned-integer-truncation, implicit-signed-integer-truncation, and implicit-integer-sign-change.

 • -fsanitize=integer: Checks for undefined or suspicious integer behavior (e.g. unsigned integer overflow).
 Enables signed-integer-overflow, unsigned-integer-overflow, shift, integer-divide-by-zero, implicit-unsigned-integer-truncation, implicit-signed-integer-truncation, and implicit-integer-sign-change.